Spectral gap properties for linear random walks and Pareto's asymptotics for affine stochastic recursions: Introduction, statement of results

-The spectral radius of $P^z$ is less than $k(s)$ if $t= Im z\neq 0$.
-3mm We observe that, since condition i-p is open, the last property is robust under perturbation of $\mu$ in the weak topology.
-If $d=1$, $k(s)$ is the Mellin transform of $\mu$ and the above statements are also valid if $T$ is non arithmetic.
+We observe that, since condition i-p is open, the last property is robust under perturbation of $\mu$ in the weak topology.
+If $d=1$, $k(s)$ is equal to $\int |x|^{s} d\mu (x)$, hence $k(s)$ is the Mellin transform of $\mu$ (see \cite{52}) and the above statements are also valid if $T$ is non arithmetic.
 However, the last property is not robust for $d=1$.

 If $s=0$, $P^s$ reduces to the convolution operator by $\mu$ on $\mathbb P^{d-1}$ and convergence to the unique $\mu$-stationary measure $\nu^0=\nu$ was studied in \cite{17} using proximality of the $T$-action on $\mathbb P^{d-1}$.
-In this case, spectral gap properties for $s=0$ were first proved in \cite{39} using the simplicity of the dominant $\mu$-Lyapunov exponent (see \cite{23}, \cite{29}).
-Limit theorems of Probability Theory for the product $S_{n}=g_{n}\cdots g_{1}$ of the random i.i.d matrices $g_{k}$, distributed according to $\mu$, are consequences of this result and of radial Fourier Analysis on $V\setminus \{0\}$ used in combination with boundary theory (see\cite{4} \cite{16}, \cite{22}, \cite{29}, \cite{40}).
-Also, for $s>0$, the properties described in the theorem were considered in \cite{30} ; they are basic ingredients for the study of precise large deviations of $S_{n}(\omega) v$ (\cite{41}).
-The Radon measure $\nu^s \otimes \ell^s$ on $\displaystyle\mathop{V}^{.}$ satisfies the convolution equation $\mu * (\nu^s \otimes \ell^s)=k(s) \nu^s \otimes \ell^s$ and the support of $\nu^s$ is the unique $T$-minimal subset of $\mathbb P^{d-1}$, the so-called limit set $\Lambda (T)$ of $T$.
-The function $e^s$ is an integral transform of the twisted $\mu^{*}$-eigenmeasure $^{*}\nu^s$.
-For $s>0$ and $\sigma$ a probability measure on $\mathbb P^{d-1}$ not concentrated on a proper subspace, $|g|^s$ is comparable to $\int|g x|^s d\sigma (x)$ ; the uniqueness properties of $e^s$ and $\nu^s$ are based on this geometrical fact.
-The proof of the spectral gap property depends on the simplicity of the dominant Lyapunov exponent for the product of random matrices $S_{n}=g_{n}\cdots g_{1}$ with respect to a natural shift-invariant Markov measure $\mathbb Q^s$ on $\Omega=G^{\mathbb N}$, which is locally equivalent to the product measure $\mathbb Q^0=\mu^{\otimes \mathbb N}$.
-As in \cite{17} and \cite{6} a martingale construction (here based on $^{*}\nu^s$) plays an essential role in the proof of simplicity and in the comparison of $|S_{n}(\omega)|$ with $|S_{n}(\omega) v|$ as in \cite{29}.
+In this case, spectral gap properties for $P^{z}$, if Rez$=s$ is small, were first proved in \cite{40} using the simplicity of the dominant $\mu$-Lyapunov exponent (see \cite{28}).
+Limit theorems of Probability Theory for the product $S_{n}=g_{n}\cdots g_{1}$ of the random i.i.d.\ matrices $g_{k}$, distributed according to $\mu$, are consequences of this result and of radial Fourier analysis on $V\setminus \{0\}$ used in combination with boundary theory (see\cite{4}, \cite{6}, \cite{16}, \cite{21}, \cite{29}, \cite{40}).
+If $\mu$ has a density with compact support, Theorem A is valid for any $s\in \mathbb R$.
+In general and for $d>1$, it turns out that the function $k(s)$, as defined above, looses its analyticity at some $s_{1}<0$.
+For a recent detailed study of the operators $P^{z}$ ($s=$Rez small) and their equicontinuous extensions in a geometrical setting which allows the algebraic group $Zc (T)$ to be reductive and defined over a local field of any characteristic, we refer to the forthcoming book \cite{4}.
+We observe that condition i-p used here and $s$ small imply that the basic assumptions of (\cite{4}, chap 8) are satisfied.
+Also, for $s>0$, the properties described in the theorem were considered in \cite{29}; they are basic ingredients for the study of precise large deviations of $S_{n}(\omega) v$ (\cite{41}).